 I've created more free sudoku printables, by popular request.
 The 100 puzzles below are in a large, one-per-page format.
 Choose from easy, medium, hard, or very hard level of difficulty.

-Note: For more printable sudoku, see the 100 Free Printable Sudoku Puzzles page.
+Note: For more free printable sudoku, see the 100 Free Printable Sudoku Puzzles page.

 The solutions are available on the puzzle page and are printable as well.
 Feel free to print and solve as many of these sudoku puzzles as you like.

 Each sudoku printable page has one zoomed-in puzzle.
 The large puzzle size provides lots of room for you to tag guesses in cells or make notes along the side of the puzzle.
 Anyone with poor vision should find these puzzles easy to see.

 RELATED: Want to improve your sudoku-solving skills?
 Check out the free, three-part series on solving sudoku by Kevin Rush here on my website: Sudoku Instructions - How to Play and Win.

 Rather play sudoku online in your browser?
 Visit my Free Sudoku Games page.

 Tired of printing out large sudoku puzzle pages one by one?
 Buy my awesome sudoku puzzles books instead!

 I've created a series of five large-print sudoku books that I call "Huge Print Sudoku".
 The sudoku grids in these books are as large as I could possibly fit on the 8.5"x11" page.
 The books are available for purchase on Amazon.com.

 The puzzle book shown at left, Easy to V. Hard #1 includes 25 Easy, Medium, Hard, and Very Hard sudoku puzzles.
 The other four books are 100 Easy, 100 Medium, 100 Hard, and 100 Very Hard large-print sudoku.